djlint/djLint/docs/src/docs/formatter.md

 djLint's formatter will take sloppy html templates and make the formatting consistent and easy to follow!

-Formatting is a beta tool. `--check` the output before applying changes.
+Review the output with `--check` before applying changes.

 To review what may change in formatting run: